rng-guy/NFSMWBartender/README.md

 # "Basic" feature set

-Before you use this feature set, see the "**Limitations**" section further below.
+Before you use this feature set, see the [limitations](#Limitations) section further below.

 The **configuration (.ini) files** for this set are located in `scripts/BartenderSettings/Basic`.